The Hands-On Growth Laws Theory Cookbook: À la carte: Non-steady states and shifts

 \begin{mdframed}[backgroundcolor=light-gray] \refstepcounter{boxcounter} {\bf \theboxcounter.
 Dynamical equations for~$\chi$,~$\phi$,~$\omega$.} \textbf{Equation for~$\chi(t)$.} In Sec.~\ref{sec4:transcription} we have defined the regulatory function~$\chi_\text{i}$ as the ratio of the number of transcripts coding for proteins belonging to the i-th sector to the total number of transcripts:~$\chi_\mathrm{i}(t) = m_\mathrm{i}(t) / m(t)$.
 Therefore, to study the dynamics of~$\chi_\mathrm{i}$, we need to consider the dynamics of transcripts, which can be described by the following equation,

 where $\varepsilon^\text{TX}$ and $\delta$ are constants representing RNAP elongation rate and mRNA degradation rate, respectively,~$[N]f_\text{bn}$ is the total number of bound RNAP (see Sec.~\ref{sec4:transcription}), and~$\ell$ is the average gene length.
 This equation is obtained by combining Eq.~(\ref{eq:transcript_dynamics}) with Eqs.~(\ref{eq:J_i_TX} - \ref{eq:RNAP_alloc}), all introduced in Sec.~\ref{sec4:transcription} and by making the additional assumption that all transcripts have the same degradation rate ($\delta_\text{i} = \delta \ \forall \text{i}$) and the same gene lenght ($\ell_\text{i} = \ell \ \forall \text{i}$).
 Reference~\cite{calabrese_how_2024} shows the complete derivation.
 Eq.~(\ref{eq:7_dm_i_dt}) represents the dynamics of the i-th class of transcripts.
+Note that Ref.~\cite{Lin2021} shows that this mean-field equation can change in presence of extrinsic noise.
 To obtain the total transcript dynamics we sum over i to obtain:

 By combining Eq.~(\ref{eq:7_dm_i_dt}),~(\ref{eq:7_dm_dt}) and the definition of~$\chi_\text{i}$, we obtain (via the chain-rule of the derivative):